Project members

 Neil Messer

-Professor Neil Messer gained a PhD in molecular biology at Cambridge, but his plans for an academic scientific career were rudely interrupted by a call to ordained ministry.
-Ministry training was the beginning of his theological studies, and he became interested in the intersections of theology and ethics with the biosciences and healthcare: a set of interests that has been at the heart of his research and teaching throughout his academic theological career.
-He served in pastoral ministry and taught theology and ethics in Oxford, Birmingham, Lampeter, and Winchester before relocating in August 2023 to Texas, where he is Professor of Theological Bioethics at Baylor University.
-He is the author of many publications in bioethics and in science and theology, including Selfish Genes and Christian Ethics: Theological and Ethical Reflections on Evolutionary Biology (SCM, 2007), Flourishing: Health, Disease, and Bioethics in Theological Perspective (Eerdmans, 2013), Theological Neuroethics: Christian Ethics Meets the Science of the Human Brain(Bloomsbury, 2017), and Science in Theology: Encounters between Science and the Christian Tradition (Bloomsbury, 2020).
+Professor Neil Messer gained a PhD in molecular biology at the University of Cambridge, but his plans for an academic scientific career were rudely interrupted by a call to ordained ministry.
+During his theological studies, he became interested in the intersections of theology and ethics with the biosciences and healthcare: a set of interests that has been at the heart of his research and teaching throughout his academic theological career.
+He served in pastoral ministry in the south of England and taught theology and ethics in Oxford, Birmingham, Lampeter, and Winchester before relocating in August 2023 to Texas, where he is Professor of Theological Bioethics at Baylor University.
+He is the author of many publications in bioethics and in science and theology, including Selfish Genes and Christian Ethics: Theological and Ethical Reflections on Evolutionary Biology (SCM, 2007), Flourishing: Health, Disease, and Bioethics in Theological Perspective (Eerdmans, 2013), Theological Neuroethics: Christian Ethics Meets the Science of the Human Brain (Bloomsbury, 2017), and Science in Theology: Encounters between Science and the Christian Tradition (Bloomsbury, 2020).

 Bethany Sollereder

 Dr Bethany Sollereder is a Lecturer in Science and Religion at the University of Edinburgh.
-She specialises in theology concerning evolution and the problem of suffering and is currently working on the theological aspects of climate change.
+She specialises in theology concerning evolution and the problem of suffering and is currently working on the theological aspects of inevitable climate change.
 Bethany was a postdoctoral fellow at the University of Oxford, received her PhD in Theology from the University of Exeter and an MCS in interdisciplinary studies from Regent College, Vancouver.
-She is the author of God, Evolution, and Animal Suffering: Theodicy without a Fall and Why is there Suffering?
-Pick your own theological expedition.
+She is the author of God, Evolution, and Animal Suffering: Theodicy without a Fall (Routledge, 2019) and Why is there Suffering?
+Pick your own theological expedition (Zondervan, 2021)She is co-editor of Emerging Voices in Science and Theology (Routledge, 2022) and of Progress in Theology: Does the Queen of the Sciences Advance?
+(Routledge, 2025).

 Christopher Southgate